Unix answers

 rm myfile.acc

-8. Make a directory test and move the three files to it.
+8. Make a directory test and move the three files into it.

 mkdir test